-This model suits when developers are already aware of the design and have developed similar kind of software in past.
+This model suits when developers are already aware of the design and have developed similar software.

-Rapid application development is an incremental model, where functions and components are developed in parallel.
+Rapid application development is an incremental model where functions and components are developed in parallel.
 The RAD model allows users in the development process to review the product.

 The figure shown below shows the phases of this model.

 The software is first built on a small scale with basic features.
-Then all steps are followed again, by adding more and more features.
-Each iteration can be analyzed by the management team on risk factor, and then can be moved to next iteration.
+Then the development team follows all the steps again, continuously adding more and more features.
+The management team can analyze each iteration on the risk factor and then can be moved to the next iteration.

 This model is the fusion of two models – SDLC and Iterative model.

 This model overcomes the drawback of the waterfall model.
-As per the waterfall model, the next step is processed only when the present step gets executed and there is no way to correct the mistake of the last step.
-V model takes this point into consideration and provides a way to test software at each stage in a reverse manner.
+As per the waterfall model, the next step is processed only when the present step gets executed, and there is no way to correct the mistake of the last step.
+The v model considers this point and provides a way to reverse test software at each stage.

 All test plans and strategies are verified at each stage.
 Hence this model is also known as the “verification and validation model”.

-This is a simple model, which requires a lot of fund and planning.
-This has been conceptualized around big bang theory of the universe.
-As like big bang contains lots of galaxies, planets, stars.
-Same way, putting together lots of fund and programming ensure best software product.
+This is a simple model which requires a lot of funds and planning.
+Scientists have conceptualized this based on the big bang theory of the universe.
+Like big bang contains lots of galaxies, planets, and stars.
+In the same way, putting together lots of funds and programming ensures the best software product.

-The focus is always kept on programming and delivering the best product, very less focus on planning and risk analysis.
+The team always focuses on programming and delivering the best product, with less emphasis on planning and risk analysis.

-In short, software development is used by all organization to perform varieties of the task that can address and ease out work for people/fulfills requirements of the customer.
+In short, all organizations use software development to perform various tasks that can address and ease work for people/fulfills customer requirements.